Unit Trust Funds

 Unit trust funds are actively managed baskets of stocks, designed to outperform a benchmark with the assistance of a fund manager.
 A unit trust fund generally holds a large number of stocks, where each stock may only comprise a small percentage of the portfolio.
 As a result, the portfolio is automatically diversified and comprises a large variety of stocks.
 Individual stocks, on the other hand, can be purchased by any investor through a broking firm, where the investor makes the ultimate decision in the stock selection.
 Investors who are interested in active trading may be better suited to invest directly in stocks.
 However, both investment products carry inherent pros and cons, which is why it's important for investors to understand the differences between them.

-How do I buy/sell investment products through HSBC?
+How do I buy/sell unit trust funds through HSBC?

-We offer a wide range of investment products for our customers to choose from, according to their investment objectives, financial situations, risk appetites and specific needs.
-Contact your Relationship Manager or your bank branch for an individual financial review, risk tolerance assessment and profiling of your investment preferences.
+We offer a wide range of unit trust funds for our customers to choose from, according to their investment objectives, financial situations, risk appetites and specific needs.
+If you are an existing HSBC Bank or HSBC Amanah customer with a sole unit trust investment account, you may execute your unit trust transactions by logging on to HSBC Malaysia online banking via our website and select 'Unit Trust Browser' under 'Our products' menu.
+Alternatively, you may contact your Relationship Manager or visit your nearest HSBC Bank or HSBC Amanah branch for an individual financial review, risk tolerance assessment and profiling of your investment preferences.

 How soon will I get my funds back upon redeeming my unit trust investment?

 Redemptions are payable within 10 working days from the date the redemption request is submitted and the redemption price is based on forward pricing (the net asset value per unit at the next valuation point after the request is received).

 What are the risks associated with investing in unit trust funds?
 Do all unit trust funds carry the same risks?